 - Utility bills

-Residents: Residents of the College of the Mainland District and the state of Texas.
+Residents of the College of the Mainland District and the state of Texas.
 To be a legal resident of the College of the Mainland District, a person must reside in the Dickinson, Hitchcock, La Marque, Santa Fe or Texas City school districts.

-Nonresidents of District: Residents of the state of Texas but not residents of the College of the Mainland District.
+Residents of the state of Texas but not residents of the College of the Mainland District.

-Nonresidents of Texas: Texas law defines a nonresident student of Texas as a U.S. citizen less than 18 years of age who lives away from his or her family and whose family has not resided in Texas 12 months preceding the date of registration, or a student 18 years of age or older who resides out of state or who has not been a resident of the state 12 months subsequent to his or her 18th birthday or for the 12 months immediately preceding the date of registration.
+Texas law defines a nonresident student of Texas as a U.S. citizen less than 18 years of age who lives away from his or her family and whose family has not resided in Texas 12 months preceding the date of registration, or a student 18 years of age or older who resides out of state or who has not been a resident of the state 12 months subsequent to his or her 18th birthday or for the 12 months immediately preceding the date of registration.

-International Students: Noncitizens who cannot be classified as residents of Texas or the United States.
+Noncitizens who cannot be classified as residents of Texas or the United States.
 Any question concerning residency should be referred to the Office of Admissions and Records.

-Residency Status: Residency status is determined in accordance with Rules and Regulations for Determining Residency Status, published by the Texas Higher Education, Coordinating Board, and pursuant to Title 3, Texas Education Code.
+Residency status is determined in accordance with Rules and Regulations for Determining Residency Status, published by the Texas Higher Education, Coordinating Board, and pursuant to Title 3, Texas Education Code.
 Information concerning residence requirements is available in the Office of Admissions and Records.